FrostFoe/ctf.frostfoe.me/SUPABASE_MIGRATION.md

 1. **Login**:
    - Query `users` table by username
-   - Compare bcrypt password hash
+   - Compare plaintext password directly (NOTE: insecure; use bcrypt or similar in production)
    - Create session token, store in `sessions` table
    - Return session token as cookie